kazad123/Project_Egg_Tarts_Website/docs/status.md

 In the final project, we hope to completely implement the stage with two agents being trained to knock each other off the stage.
 Our next goal to have completed by the final submission is to have this working, instead of having one agent be stationary on the stage.
 We see this is a challenge since the evolutions have to focus on the moving agent's current position at a specific point in time instead of a static position.
 With further research, experimentation, and meetings, we hope to accomplish this.

 The next goal we would like to focus on is changing the environment.
-By making the environment(stage) slightly more dyanmic.
+First, by expanding the stage from 10 x 5 to something larger and/or by making the environment(stage) slightly more dyanmic.
 This would add a different aspect to the agent's training and how they evolve.
-It would be interesting to see if the agent can learn to use the environment to thier advantage in combat.
+It would be interesting to see if the agent can learn to use the environment to their advantage in combat.

 Lastly, due to our method being based on evolution, there is RNG which may cause long hours of training.
 We hope by adjusting the population of genomes, and possibly other factors, this could cut our training time down.
 Regardless, we still need to wait hours for training to be complete.
+From the evolutions and their respective genomes, we also hope to get working a graph visualization of the evolution progress.
+This graph would show each genome and their fitness score, which would make it easier to visualize each genome and its evolution progress.

 ## Resources Used